gilnam74/vex-sneppet/Programming-basics.md

 This is not a necessary section for starting VEX experiments but it could be useful for curious minds.
 Here we can go further from the basics and learn about [objects](#objects), [pseudocode](#pseudocode), [dictionaries](#dictionaries), algorithms and abstraction.

 ## Objects
-What is "object" in the context of object-oriented programming?
+In the context of object-oriented programming "object" is an instance of a class.

 ## Pseudocode
 Pseudocode — is a form of a computer program for human reading.
 It's a computer program brief written in usual sentences.
 Usually its a first stage of program creation, you formalize all tasks as a pseudocode and then "convert" this code to a computer program with a desirable computer language.